Breast Cancer Treatment in Australia

 Radiation therapy:

 Alright, so there’s this thing called radiation therapy.
-It’s all about zapping cancer cells with high-energy rays.
-They might hit you up with it after surgery to make sure any sneaky cancer cells are dealt with and lower the chances of a comeback.
-Or sometimes, it’s the main gig for tackling certain types of breast cancer.
+It’s all about zapping those pesky cells with high-energy rays.
+They might hit you up with it after surgery to make sure any sneaky cells are dealt with and lower the chances of a return.
+Or sometimes, it’s the main option for tackling certain types of treatment.

 TreatmentCost (AUD)